Owl Ridge Wines

 Named a ‘Best New Winery’ in Sonoma County with a focus on limited production wines

-Its owner’s passion for cabernet sauvignon was the prime factor in the establishment of Owl Creek Wines in 2002.
+Its owner’s passion for Cabernet Sauvignon was the prime factor in the establishment of Owl Ridge Wines in 2002.
 Owner John Tracy had already established Willowbrook Cellars that produced Chardonnay and Pinot Noir, and decided that his infatuation with the great Bordeaux varietal was strong enough to cause him to establish another wine entity, Owl Ridge Wines.

-Since Tracy and his wife Deborah had no trouble in naming their new business.
-“We both love owls and we became fans of the Sulphur Creek Nature Center in Hayward.
-Hayward is on the East Bay, directly across from San Francisco International Airport.
+Tracy and his wife Deborah had no trouble in naming their new business.
+“We both love owls and we became fans of the Sulphur Creek Nature Center in Hayward.”
+Hayward is on the East Bay, directly across from the San Francisco International Airport.

-Today’s Owl Ridge Wines also produces a superior Sauvignon Blanc as well as a distinctive Syrah that are this month’s Gold selections.
+Today’s Owl Ridge Wines also produces a superior Chardonnay as well as a distinctive ‘Tyto’ Red Blend that are this month’s Gold Wine Club selections.
 Once again, Sonoma County’s wide diversity of grape varietals is visibly apparent.

 Joe Otos is 40, and a multi-year veteran of the Northern California winemaking fraternity.
 Originally from Southern California (Torrance), Otos (pronounced Ah-tas) graduated from Sonoma State University around the turn of the century.
 During his stay at Sonoma State, he obtained part-time work at fabled Ravenswood Winery whose reputation was made with marvelous Zinfandels.
 While there, Otos fell in love with winemaking and the wine industry.